 We’ve been promising ourselves a trip to the Scilly Isles for years.
 I went to Bryher on a school camping trip when I was twelve and fell in love with the island then.
-I’d never been back and CT had never been at all despite all the botanical delights to be seen there.
+I’d never been back and CT had never been at all, despite all the botanical delights to be seen there.
 If it hadn’t been for Issy of Clotted Cream Diaries, I very much doubt we’d have made it this year either.
-Issy is Scillonian born and this year left her life here on the mainland to go home and set up an eco B&B which just happened to be on the island of Bryher.
+Issy is Scillonian born and this year left her life here on the mainland to go home and set up an eco B&B. And guess what?
+It just happened to be on the island of Bryher.
 What with significant birthdays to celebrate and total exhaustion to alleviate, the call was just too strong.

 Organic produce for sale on St Agnes, Isles of Scilly.
 One of many roadside stalls with honesty box, St Agnes

 Get your pizzas here.
 Bryher, Isles of Scilly

 The Scilly Isles are made up of many islands, but only five of them are inhabited.
 Bryher is the smallest, but also the least developed with a particularly wild moorland quality, which made me feel right at home.
 We managed to visit all five islands whilst we were there and although Bryher remains my favourite, we were both taken with St Martin’s and St Agnes as well.
-One of the great delights was the virtual absence of motorised road traffic – bliss.
-We found the Scilly Isles in general to be very laid back and the people friendly – it was like stepping back in time and reminded us of our six months spent in New Zealand back in the 90s.
+One of the great delights was the virtual absence of motorised road traffic.
+What bliss!
+We found the Scilly Isles in general to be very laid back and the people friendly.
+It was like stepping back in time and reminded us of our six months spent in New Zealand back in the 90s.